AS-AmanSinghal/We-Showed-Up/README.md

 # We-Showed-Up
-We Showed Up is my first coded program in C Language,which is fully menu driven and having so many functions like log in, sign up, Host a project etc..
+We Showed Up is my first coded program in C Language, which is fully menu driven and having so many functions like login, sign up, Host a project etc..